 There are a few lines in Part II that require more in-depth explanation, though:

 Hang in there… we’re almost done!
-You’ll use Part III of Schedule C if you sell products or use subcontractors to generate income in your business.
+You’ll use Part III of the Schedule C tax form if you sell products or use subcontractors to generate income in your business.

 Most of the lines in Part III are straightforward.
 You can pull the amounts required directly from your P&L or point of sale system, or make a simple calculation to arrive at the necessary subtotals.
-Make sure you don’t include any expenses included in Part II of Schedule C.
+When following these Schedule C instructions, make sure you don’t include any expenses included in Part II.

 Line 33 warrants a little additional explanation.
 On this line, you will state your inventory valuation method.
 Most small businesses use the “Cost” inventory valuation method, as it is the least complicated.
 If you’re using the cash method of accounting—as most taxpayers do—then you must use the cost method.